-Find the fee schedule information you need fast - with First Coast's fee schedule lookup, located at http://medicare.fcso.com/Fee_lookup/fee_schedule.asp.
+Find the fee schedule information you need fast - with First Coast's fee schedule lookup.
 This exclusive online resource features an intuitive interface that allows you to search for fee information by procedure code.
 Plus, you can find any associated local coverage determinations (LCDs) with just the click of a button.